senzhaocode/FuSViz_docs/docs/Appendix.rst

 Quality control of SVs via read alignment in Linear module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+1. Load annotation resource data of human genome **hg19** version, then
-1. Upload RNA-seq alignment and index files together.
+   upload RNA-seq alignment and index files at the path
+   ``~/inst/extdata/RNA-seq-BRAF.bam`` and
+   ``~/inst/extdata/RNA-seq-BRAF.bam.bai`` of FuSViz package.

 |image1|

+2. Import an example file of RNA SV calls at the path
+   ``~/inst/extdata/BRAF_demo.txt`` of FuSViz package.
+Click on the
+   index of the 6th row (i.e., *HNRNPDL-BRAF*) that links to the linear
-2. Click the genomic coordinates of *ERICH1* and *UNC5D* breakpoints in
+   view session, then genomic coordinates of *HNRNPDL* and *BRAF*
-   ``pos1`` and ``pos2`` columns of the overview table (e.g. *692478* or
-   *35549292* in tab panel ``SV from RNA-seq``)
+   breakpoints are shown in two split windows.

 |image2|

-3. Inspect read alignment and search for supporting reads at the
+3. Inspect read alignment and search for supporting split reads at the
-   breakpoints
+   breakpoints.

 |image3|

 A **split-window** mode is used to investigate alignment quality of
-split reads mapped to ERICH1 and UNC5D genes (NOTE: please click the
+split reads mapped to *HNRNPDL* and *BRAF* genes (NOTE: please click the
 search box in the toolbar if a **split-window** mode does not show
 properly).
 Soft-clipped read sequences (black box) match exactly the
-fusion sequences at breakpoints of the partner genes UNC5D and ERICH1
+fusion sequences at breakpoints of the partner genes *HNRNPDL* and
-(black dash lines), respectively.
+*BRAF* (black dash lines), respectively.
+Sometimes, the genomic
+coordinates of breakpoints need an adjustment if the provisonal ones are
+inaccurate.

 Load alignment track from URL address in Linear module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~